 - After one hour take out the tray and keep it aside to fry.

 - In a small bowl, mix 1 tablespoon flour with water to make a slurry.
-Ensure the slurry is lumpfree.
+Ensure the slurry is lumpfree.¼ Cup Water, 1 Tablespoon Plain flour/All purpose flour

 - Now dip and coat both sides of each patty in flour slurry and then roll in breadcrumbs until well coated.
-Ensure to roll both sides and on edges
+Ensure to roll both sides and on edges⅓ Cup Bread Crumbs

 - Once the oil is hot, drop patties in batches and fry for 3-4 minutes until golden brown.
 Flip and fry another side for a further 3-4 minutes and then take out patties from the pan and drain over a kitchen towel to remove excess oil.